-(d) The District's Board of Directors, at its meeting in August 2024, levied a 2024 total tax rate of \$0.2860 per \$100 of assessed valuation.
-The District expects to levy its 2025 tax rate in August 2025 and has published notice of its intent to levy a total tax rate of up to \$0.30 per \$100 of assessed valuation for the 2025 tax year.
+(d) The District's Board of Directors, at its meeting in August 2025, levied a 2025 total tax rate of \$0.30 per \$100 of assessed valuation.
 See "TAXING PROCEDURES."

-(e) Unaudited as of July 31, 2025.
-Does not include approximately twenty-four (24) months of capitalized interest (\$136,000) which is projected to be deposited into the Debt Service Fund at closing from the proceeds of the Bonds.
+(e) Unaudited as of August 26, 2025.
+Does not include approximately twenty-one (21) months of capitalized interest (\$136,000) to be deposited into the Debt Service Fund at closing from the proceeds of the Bonds.
 Neither Texas law nor the Bond Order requires that the District maintain any particular sum in the District's Debt Service Fund.